-Please click here to see our policy and procedures with regard to peer -on -peer abuse.
+Please click here to see our policy and procedures with regard to child-on-child abuse.

-Our response to peer on peer abuse, including reports of sexual violence or sexual harassment
+Our response to child-on-child abuse, including reports of sexual violence or sexual harassment

 We will use the following guidance to assist in the managing of reports Sexual violence and sexual harassment between children in schools and colleges: advice for governing bodies, proprietors, head teachers, principals, senior leadership teams and designated safeguarding leads.